30 Indoor Activities on Rainy Days in Tokyo

 3. Tokyo Toy Museum Yotsuya Shinjuku

 The Toy Museum is a great activity for (little) kids, it compromises 3 floors and an outdoor playground (for the sunnier days).
 In the museum, you can see and play with toys and games from over 100 countries but of course, also traditional Japanese toys such as bamboo-copter and Japanese spinning tops are available to play with.
-For the older kids, >3 years old, the museum offers workshops for making your own toy.
+For older kids, >3 years old, the museum offers workshops for making your own toy.

 The museum is housed in a renovated elementary school building, making it an interesting place also for people less interested in toys.
 It is a rare opportunity to see the inside of the Japanese school building structure.